Biodiversity

 Ways to search data

 Usually the ecology consultant will commission the search, and it will carry a fee.
-The search should be from the Leicestershire and Rutland Environmental Records Centre (LRERC) which has further information, including costs of standard searches.
+The data search should be requested from the Leicestershire and Rutland Environmental Records Centre (LRERC) which has further information, including costs of standard searches.

 Request a data search